neogcamp/build/build-logic/003_numbers.md

     Output: 12
     ```

-1. Write a program to calculate the kinetic energy of a body with mass 'm' and volume 'v'.
+1. Write a program to calculate the kinetic energy of a body with mass 'm' and velocity 'v'.

     Formula : `0.5 * m * v * v`